Lambozhuang/lambozhuang.me/src/content/blog/alternative-sampling-method-in-mesh2splat.md

 [The original Mesh2Splat](https://github.com/electronicarts/mesh2splat) relies on OpenGL’s rasterizer for sampling points on a triangle’s surface.
 While efficient, it can produce jagged edges and distorted points—especially on tilted triangles—because of its grid-based sampling.

 Our approach introduced barycentric coordinate sampling to generate uniformly distributed points across each triangle.
-This alternative method reduced jagged edges and improved the visual quality of the splatted models, even though the CPU-based implementation was slower than the GPU-optimized original.
+This alternative method reduced jagged edges for converted triangles and (somewhat) improved the visual quality of the splatted models.
+However, one of the problems of our method is that for triangles that are too narrow, the sampling points can still be unevenly distributed, leading to artifacts in the final rendering.
+The CPU implementation was only a proof-of-concept, since this could be further optimized using GPU compute shaders.

-While still a proof-of-concept, the project highlighted the potential for GPU-based compute shaders and optimization strategies like merging overlapping splats.

 🔗 [GitHub Link](https://github.com/Lambozhuang/mesh2splat)